Digital Video Articles, Tutorials, Guides & Q & A

 Hi8’s reign as King of Camcorders lasted until the introduction of Digital8 and MiniDV.

 Both of these formats offered a resolution of over 500 lines.
-Also, lossless footage transfer through a Firewire connection was a main selling point.
+Also, a main selling point was lossless footage transfer through a Firewire connection.

 Hi8 soon fell out of popularity.